 Having negotiated use of the INFO conference package, the endpoint must be ready to receive conference INFO at any time during the life of the dialog.
 It may find itself in and out of conferences throughout the life of the dialog.
 End of the conference does not guarantee that the endpoint will not receive more conference updates.
 The call could transit from 3 way to 2 way and back to 3 way.
-Figure 1-3 depicts creation of a 3 way conference:
+Figure 3: Creating 3-way Conference, on page 36 depicts creation of a 3 way conference: